Jannos-443/PRTG-VMware-Snapshot/README.md

    | Scanning Interval | 10 minutes |

-4. Set the "$IgnorePattern" or "$IgnoreScript" parameter to Exclude VMs
+4. Set the "$IgnorePattern" or "$IgnoreScript" parameter to exclude VMs